mindfulness-at-the-computer/mindfulness-at-the-computer/README.md

 while sitting at the computer, and helps you concentrate on breathing in and out when you need a breathing pause.

-Written in python, this application can be run on Windows and GNU/Linux
+Written in Python, this application can be run on Windows and GNU/Linux.

 ## Download